yungsamd17/Twitch-Live/README.md

 - _**Customizable Viewing Options:**_ Tailor your viewing experience by choosing to open streams in a new window or in the player.
 Customize background update intervals, badge color, layout options and more.
 - _**Quick Search:**_ Effortlessly find your preferred streams with the built-in search functionality.
 - _**Sort Streams:**_ Sort streams based on various criteria, including Viewers (High to Low or Low to High), Broadcasters, Categories, Recently Started, and Longest Running.
-- _**Context Menu:**_ Enhance your browsing experience with a right-click context menu that allows you to open streams in the channel, player, or chat.
-Additionally, you can directly access channels' about, videos, and clips pages.
+- _**Context Menu:**_ Enhance your browsing experience with a right-click context menu that allows you to open streams channel, player, or chat.
+Additionally, you can directly access channel's about, videos, and clips pages.
 Explore streams by category with ease using context menu.

 ## Install